-The Board Charter (clauses 3 and 9) states that the Board is responsible for overseeing the annual performance review of the Managing Director and Chief Executive Officer and approving the annual performance reviews of CEO Direct Reports.
-The Board is responsible for establishing the performance criteria applicable to and, with the assistance of the Nomination and Governance Committee, formally conducting an annual performance review of, the Managing Director and Chief Executive Officer.
-The Managing Director and Chief Executive Officer conducts annual performance reviews of key management personnel and reports the results to the Board.
+The Board Charter (clauses 3 and 9) states that the Board is responsible for overseeing the annual performance review of the Chief Executive Officer and approving the annual performance reviews of CEO Direct Reports.
+The Board is responsible for establishing the performance criteria applicable to and, conducting an annual performance review of the Chief Executive Officer.
+The Chief Executive Officer conducts annual performance reviews of key management personnel and reports the results to the Board.

-The performance review process entails the following.
+The performance review process entails the following:

-- 1. Goals/KPIs are set and approved at the beginning of the performance period. - 2.
-Regular feedback throughout the year and discussion regarding performance. - 3.
-Formal measurement of performance against the goals/KPIs at the end of the performance period. - 4.
+- 1. Goals/KPIs are set and approved at the beginning of the performance period; - 2.
+Regular feedback throughout the year and discussion regarding performance; - 3.
+Formal measurement of performance against the goals/KPIs at the end of the performance period; and - 4.
 Final feedback and discussion to confirm performance outcomes.

-A formal performance review of the Managing Director and Chief Executive Officer in accordance with the process detailed above was conducted in respect of the 2021 reporting period.
+A formal performance review of the Chief Executive Officer in accordance with the process detailed above is in progress in respect of the 2024 reporting period.